How does a pneumatic valve work?

-The type of valve depends on the method of actuation.
-For example:
+The type of valve you need depends on the way of control.

-The operation of a solenoid valve is usually shown by means of a symbol.
+The operation of a solenoid valve is usually indicated by a symbol

-- The square frame stands for 1-switch position (multiple squares mean multiple switch positions)
+- The square frame stands for 1-switch position (several squares mean multiple switch positions)

-- The lines in the box indicate the connections.
-These are indicated in the box that shows the normal / idle state. (usually right)
+- The lines in the frame represent the connections.
+These are indicated in the box that shows the normal position/resting state. (usually right)

-- The arrows in the box indicate the flow direction.
+- The arrows in the frame indicate the direction of flow.

 2/2 valve

 The valve as shown in the drawing below has two switching positions and also two connections (2/2).
-Example: Connection 1 is a connection to the compressed air supply or to the vent.
+For example: Connection 1 is a connection to the compressed air supply or to the vent.
 Connection two is the connection to a cylinder or to the control port of another valve.

 3/2 valve

-This valve has three connections and two switch positions (3/2).
-Example: Connection 1 is a connection to the compressed air supply.
+This valve has three connections and two switching positions (3/2).
+For example: Connection 1 is a connection to the compressed air supply.
 Connection two is the connection to a cylinder and connection three is a connection to the control port of another valve.

 5/2 valve